f5devcentral/secure-deliver-optimize-genai/docs/class5/class5.rst

 ..  image:: ./_static/class5-1-0-0.png

 .. attention::

+   Depends on availability of LLMaaS.
+Please use one of the option provided by instructor to proceed with the lab.

    - Option 1 - LLM as a Service
    - Option 2 - Self-Hosted LLM (ollama) on CPU on UDF

-   Depends on availability of LLMaaS.
-Please use one of the option provided by instructor above to proceed with the lab.

 Lets review the Arcadia RAG chatbot which you can access from the Windows Jumphost.